ms/buildtogether.tech/research/index.md

 ---
 ---

-<span class="fixme">more research results https://github.com/gvwilson/buildtogether.tech/issues/4</span>

-<span class="fixme">Soften claims https://github.com/gvwilson/buildtogether.tech/issues/18</span>

-There are a lot of citations in the preceding chapters to back up various claims, but also to introduce the idea that we actually know stuff about things.
-Researchers have been studying programs and programmers since at least the 1960s, and while there are many unknowns, we have learned a lot about what works and what doesn't.
+There are a lot of citations in the preceding chapters to back up various claims, but also to show that we actually know stuff about things.
+Researchers have been studying programs and programmers since at least the 1960s; while there are many unknowns, they have learned a lot about what works and what doesn't.

-Sadly, most people in industry still don't know what researchers have found out, or even what kinds of questions they could answer.
+Sadly, most people in industry still don't know what researchers have found or even what kinds of questions they could answer.
 One reason is their belief that software engineering research is divorced from real-world problems; another is that many programmers haven't done any science themselves since high school.
-(The average biology students does forty to sixty experiments during their undergraduate degree.
-The average computer science student does one.)
+(The average biology students does thirty to forty experiments during their undergraduate degree, but the average computer science student does only one.)

 A third reason is that many people would rather fail than change.
 People cling to creationism, refuse to accept the reality of anthropogenic climate change, or insist that vaccines cause autism.
-Given that, it's not surprising that many programmers continue to act as if a couple of quotations from some self-appointed guru constitute "proof".
+Given that, it's not surprising that many programmers continue to act as if a couple of quotations from a tech entrepreneur who struck it lucky constitute "proof".

-This chapter therefore presents a few evidence-based results that are relevant to the kind of work you may be doing in your project and that your instructor might want to incorporate into your course <cite>Fagerholm2017</cite>, while
-<span x="methods"/> discusses the methods researchers use.
-I hope you will find
-them interesting enough to want to dig further, but as with all research, some caution is required when interpreting results:
+This chapter therefore presents a few evidence-based results that are relevant to the kind of work you may be doing in your project and that your instructor might want to incorporate into your course <cite>Fagerholm2017</cite>.
+If you find them interesting and want to dig further, <span x="methods"/> describes the methods software engineering researchers use.
+As with all research, though, some caution is required when interpreting results:

 Theories change as more data becomes available.
-:   Software engineering is a comparatively young discipline---in fact, the term
+:   Software engineering is a comparatively young discipline---the term itself
-    itself wasn't used until 1968.
+    wasn't used until 1968.

 Most of these studies' subjects are WEIRD.
 :   They are from Western, Education, Industrialized, Rich, and Democratic
-    societies <cite>Henrich2010</cite>.
+    societies <cite>Henrich2010</cite>, and may not be representative of the other 99% of humanity.

 The data we have doesn't capture everything.
 :   <cite>Aranda2009</cite> found that in every one of the bugs they traced,